21st-century skills: Critical thinking

 Donald Wlodarski, MBA, is a retired marketing executive who now applies his own real-world experience working for Sears Roebuck & Co. and other companies to the courses he teaches.
 Having struggled with a statistics course when he was pursuing his own MBA (in which the professor could not provide any real-world examples of how the methods taught in the course could be applied), Wlodarski promised himself that if he ever taught college courses, he would always provide students with real-world applications for the concepts he teaches.

-As a professor of Critical Thinking as well as marketing/management classes at University of Phoenix, Wlodarski has kept that promise.
+As an instructor of Critical Thinking as well as marketing/management classes at University of Phoenix, Wlodarski has kept that promise.
 “All of the exercises and discussion questions in my courses ask the learner to show the knowledge as well as apply those teachings to real-world activities,” he says.
 “College is about thinking and decision-making.
 Once the learner understands the decision-making process and also understands that critical thinking and decision-making are cohorts, then the student starts to understand how to study, how to read, how to manage time and how to [prioritize].
 Those are the same attributes that corporate executives have in the business world.”

 Wlodarksi emphasizes that critical thinking skills are crucial to advancing in the 21st-century workplace, and also gives recent graduates an edge when it comes to finding employment.
 “Corporate America is looking for people with these skills because ... most management jobs today require decisions that are more qualitative than quantitative,” he says.
 “As I stress in my class, the person that is willing to think strategically without adding embellishments is the person that I would look to hire.”